FuturusDev/FSDownloadManager/README.md

-## CrossDownloadManager
+## FSDownloadManager

-The CrossDownloadManager is a plugin that helps you downloading files in the background.
+The FSDownloadManager is a plugin that helps you downloading files in the background.

 ### Build Status:
 ![GitHub tag](https://img.shields.io/github/tag/SimonSimCity/xamarin-crossdownloadmanager.svg)